denislistiadi/denislistiadi/README.md

 ## Hello World, I'm Denis 👋

 ### I'm a Frontend Developer.
 I like to make stuff and post it on the internet! 👽
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on open source
 - 📫 How to reach me: [Web](https://denislistiadi.my.id)
 - 😄 Pronouns: He/Him